 As with the V7 Classic, the engine is the weakest link on the Guzzi Café Classic, although it’s only lacking when compared directly to more modern units.
 The 744cc transverse V-twin dates back to the 70s, and it shows in terms of outright performance.
 But its authenticity is also part of the Guzzi’s appeal and, day to day, is effective and flexible enough, pulls happily from as low as 3000rpm, and, as a bonus, sounds great when wound out to the top (7500rpm) of its usable power.

-What sets the Moto Guzzi V7 Café Classic light years apart from more workmanlike novice machines is its sheer style and class.
+What sets the Moto Guzzi V7 Café Classic apart from more workmanlike novice machines is its sheer style and class.
 On board you’re presented with a birds-eye view of that long and slim, retro, V7-style tank swathed immaculately in curiously matt-finished golden green.
-Up front, equally tactile chrome clip-ons and mirrors, bang up-to-date switchgear and evocative, Veglia style twin dials.
+Up front, equally tactile chrome clip-ons and mirrors, switchgear and evocative, Veglia style twin dials.
 In fact, everywhere you look there are pleasing touches, from the chromed brake pedal and pillion grab handles, to the retro-style horn covers to the wire-meshed side panels.
-This is a bike you can gaze at endlessly over a garage cuppa, far more than you can at virtually anything else at the price.
+This is a bike you can gaze at endlessly over a garage cuppa.

-The V7 Café Classic is not exactly cheap, but then, priced around the same as the slightly more basic (although better performing) Triumph Thruxton, it’s not what you’d call expensive, either, especially when you remember a Ducati Sport Classic is around a grand more.
-Considering the detailing, finish, style and quality of buil,d and components, we reckon the Moto Guzzi is good value.
-Find a Moto Guzzi V7 Cafe Classic for sale.
+The V7 Café Classic is not exactly cheap, but then, it’s not what you’d call expensive, either, especially when you remember a Ducati Sport Classic were initially sold for around a grand more when new.
+Considering the detailing, finish, style and quality of build and components, we reckon the Moto Guzzi is good value.

 With its lower, faithfully-replicated, caff racer-style clip-ons, upswept exhausts, racy single seat and hugely evocative lime green paint (‘Legnano’, they call it, apparently), the Moto Guzzi V7 Café Classic not only immediately hits the mark visually, it’s also mouth-wateringly beautiful in its own right and gives the V7 an aggressive and purposeful demeanor lacking a little on the preceding Classic.